Virginia Security Deposit Laws

 The insurance provider is required by Virginia law (§ 55.1-1226 s.
 I) to :

-- Notify the Virginia landlord within ten days if the insurance is canceled or lapsed
+• Notify the Virginia landlord within ten days if the renter’s insurance is canceled or lapsed

 Storing a Security Deposit

-You are free to store it in any bank account you desire.
-You also have no obligation to pay any interest to your tenant.
+The landlord is free to store it in any bank account they desire.
+The landlord also has no obligation to pay any interest to their tenant.

 Returning a Security Deposit

-If a landlord fails to return part of the or the entire security deposit, the landlord may have to pay reasonable attorney fees.
+If a landlord fails to return part of the or the entire security deposit once the rental agreement expires, the Virginia residential landlord may have to pay reasonable attorney fees.

 Conclusion: Virginia Security Deposit Law

 A Virginia security deposit is a great way to avoid personal financial responsibility for your tenant’s negligence.
-It can be a great way to avoid unnecessary maintenance costs and maintain your return on investment for your property.
+It can be a great way to avoid unnecessary maintenance costs and maintain your return on investment for your dwelling unit.

 However, the decision to apply and collect security deposits can be difficult to follow through.
 This is where the help of Limehouse Property Management can help save you time and stress.
-Limehouse Property Management is a trusted and flexible property management company that can help your property collecting security deposits.
-Furthermore, they are qualified to help answer all your questions on the Virginia landlord-tenant laws.
+Limehouse Property Management is a trusted and flexible company that can help you collect security deposits.
+Our team is qualified to help answer all your questions on the Virginia security deposit laws.

 Read our post here for landlord-tenant laws in Virginia.